 The recipe title says it all in this one; in order to cook dried beans in a pressure cooker, you will need a functioning Instant Pot.
 We like the six-quart option best.
 Be sure to read the instructions thoroughly before use to ensure safety and proper function.

 There are nearly endless ways that you can serve cooked beans.
-Blend them into a homemade hummus, mash them with salsa to make a bean spread, add them to tacos, casseroles, salads, or soups, combine them with grains, veggies, and a vinaigrette to make a grain based salad, or keep it simple and serve them alongside a serving of whole grains and cooked veggies for a balanced, plant-forward plate.
+Blend them into a homemade hummus, mash them with salsa to make non-refried beans, add them to tacos, casseroles, salads, or soups, or combine them with grains, veggies, and a vinaigrette to make a grain based salad.
+Or just keep it simple and serve them alongside a serving of whole grains and cooked veggies for a balanced, plant-forward plate.

 Instant Pot Beans Recipes

-Once your beans are finished cooking, enjoy them on their own, combine them with whole grains as part of a balanced meal, or use them in these bean-based recipes!
+Once your beans are finished cooking, use them in these bean-based recipes!

 - 1 Tablespoon extra virgin olive oil